 Hundi is an informal system of remittance where the money exchange takes place outside the banking channels.
 Hundi is illegal in Nepal.
 Nepal Rastra Bank (NRB) does not recognize hundi as a remittance transfer channel.
 Anyone found involved in Hundi transactions in Nepal is liable to punishment.

-Ironically, Hundi agents are legally registered money transfer companies here in Australia.
+Ironically, Hundi agents have legally registered money transfer companies here in Australia.
 Hundi agents don’t use legal banking channels to send money to Nepal.
 Instead, they send it via a third country through a network of people and by the time it reaches the receiver’s hand in Nepal, it travels through the international nexus of money laundering.
 The hundi process is invisible as you won’t see the money being moved.
 However, the value associated with that money will be transferred between networks of people in different countries using an underground banking system.
 Hundi poses a serious threat to the national economy of Nepal, encourages tax evasion and also harms the governance and foreign exchange reserves.

 Although illegal, Hundi is rampant among the Nepali community in Australia.
-According to NRB, total legal remittance to Nepal from Australia, from Feb 2020 to Oct 2020, was around Rs 25 billion, which accounts for only about 3.58% of the total remittance Nepal receives from overseas.
+According to NRB, the total legal remittance to Nepal from Australia, from Feb 2020 to Oct 2020, was around Rs 25 billion, which accounts for only about 3.58% of the total remittance Nepal receives from overseas.

 However, with more than a hundred thousand Nepali living in Australia, the total remittance to Nepal from Australia should be much higher than this.
 This proves a large part of remittance that enters Nepal from Australia still goes through the illegal channel (Hundi).